bwRavencl/ControllerBuddy/README.md

   - Xbox 360 Controller
   - Xbox One Controller
   - Dual Shock 3
-  - Dual Shock 4 (with custom support for the touchpad / rumble and lightbar)
+  - Dual Shock 4 (with special support for the touchpad, haptic feedback and lightbar)
-  - ... to see if your device is supported please checkout the [SDL_GameControllerDB](https://github.com/gabomdq/SDL_GameControllerDB) project.
+  - etc. (to check if your controller is supported please refer to the [SDL_GameControllerDB](https://github.com/gabomdq/SDL_GameControllerDB) project)
 - Supported operating systems:
   - Windows x64 (local / client / server)
   - macOS (only server - no binaries provided!)
   - Linux (only server - no binaries provided!)
+- Language support for:
+  - English
+  - German

 #### Profiles:
 Profiles are used to configure your gamepad for a certain target application.